abubakarqayyum/TodoApp/README.md

 ************************************************************ Project Setup ************************************************************

-1): Change the database server name and its username & password.
+1): Change the database server name and its username & password (Auto migration will be applied).

 2): If you want to run this project on https then commnet out this line ["applicationUrl": "http://localhost:5124"] and uncomment this line ["applicationUrl": "https://localhost:7040;http://localhost:5124",]
     In launchSettings.json along with this uncomment this [app.UseHttpsRedirection()] from program.cs.